iacrowe/predesci_bayes/README.md

 This script extends 04_single_trial_simulation to allow a probabilistic simulation according to the distribution of the posterior HR for the moderate neutral("sceptical") prior or the moderate optimistic prior.
 In the manuscript we simulate 250 trials, each containing 2,000 participants.
 This takes a long time and in this example, the defaults are set to 20 trials including 200 participants.

-A plot of multiple trials, comparing the two relevant posterior hazard ratio distributions at the annual probability of decompensation of 0.05, is produced.
+A example plot of multiple trials, comparing the two relevant posterior hazard ratio distributions at the annual probability of decompensation of 0.05, is produced.